pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 #  Examples

+TODO: Add examples that have server-name and include-name being sets of more than one name.

 The following example shows an excerpt from a signed root zone.
 It shows the delegation point for "example." and "test."